-The EC outlined a series of actions to tackle marketing scams, such as those of misleading directory companies.
-The aim was to better protect businesses, professionals and NGOs across Europe from dishonest traders who didn't play by the rules and used misleading marketing practices, such as sending out forms asking businesses to update details in their directories, seemingly for free, and then charging them annual fees.
+Today, the European Commission outlined a series of actions to tackle marketing scams, such as those of misleading directory companies.
+The aim is to better protect businesses, professionals and NGOs across Europe from dishonest traders who do not play by the rules and use misleading marketing practices, such as sending out forms asking businesses to update details in their directories, seemingly for free, and then charging them annual fees.
 Small companies are particularly vulnerable to fraudsters, who are frequently operating from another jurisdiction within the EU.
 This makes enforcement difficult.
 The Commission therefore announced that it plans to beef up the existing legislation to explicitly ban practices such as concealing the commercial intent of a communication, while at the same time stepping up enforcement of the rules in cross-border cases.

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.